 Note that the user under the bucket has access only to the resources added to the Access Control.
 If you add a resource to the Rate Card but do not add it to the Access Control, the user under this bucket will not have access to that resource.

 For convenience, you can duplicate resources from the Access Control to the Rate Card and vice versa.
-When adding a resource to the Access Control tick the Duplicate to rate card checkbox and the resource will be added to the Rate Card no prices and free resource limits.
+When adding a resource to the Access Control tick the Duplicate to rate card checkbox and the resource will be added to the Rate Card with no prices and free resource limits.
 Similarly, when adding a resource to the Rate Card tick the Duplicate to access control checkbox box and the resource will be added to the Access Control with no limits by default.

 If you have VMware Cloud Director resources in the cloud, the bucket will also contain the VPC server type section.
 For information on setting up VCD resources in the bucket, refer to the VMware Cloud Director Buckets section of the OnApp and VMware Cloud Director Configuration Guide.